Find Cheap Flights to Tokyo from $ 36 with eDreams

 These are the airlines with direct flights to Tokyo:

-• Jetstar Japan flies direct to Tokyo from Sapporo, Osaka, and Fukuoka.
+• Jetstar Japan flies direct to Tokyo from Sapporo, Osaka, and Okinawa.

-• Japan Airlines also offers direct flights to Tokyo from Sydney, Melbourne, and Okinawa.
+• Japan Airlines also offers direct flights to Tokyo from Sapporo, Osaka, and Helsinki.
 Perfect if you want a straightforward trip from these cities.

-• Spring Airlines Japan flies direct from Sapporo and Shanghai, and they also have service from Beijing.
+• Peach Aviation flies direct from Okinawa and Sapporo, and they also have service from Osaka.

 Here are some other options for flights to Tokyo that might include a stopover:

-• Scoot flies to Tokyo from Sydney, Perth, and Melbourne.
+• China Eastern Airlines flies to Tokyo from London, Colombo, and Milan.

-• Vietjet also heads to Tokyo from Melbourne, Brisbane, and Adelaide, giving you a few handy departure options.
+• Asiana Airlines also heads to Tokyo from London, New York City, and Los Angeles, CA, giving you a few handy departure options.

-• Finally, China Eastern Airlines flies to Tokyo from lots of spots, including London, Amsterdam, and Barcelona.
+• Finally, Scoot flies to Tokyo from lots of spots, including Sydney, Perth, and Melbourne.

 When traveling to Tokyo, what's the recommended arrival time at the airport before my flight?